KwamsAhortor/pdsnd_github/README.md

 Bikeshare Data Analysis for Q1 and Q2 2017

 ## Description
-This project is to write a script that provides statistics and analytics information for the first and second quarter of 2017 for bicycle ride sharing company in the US.
+This project is to write a script that provides statistics and analytics information for the first and second quarter of 2017 for a bicycle ride sharing company in the US.

-The location scope for the project included Washington, New York city and Chicago.
+The location scope for the project included Washington, New York city, and Chicago.
 The time scope spans 01/01/2021 to 31/06/2021 and includes about 1,000,000 individual bike rides.

 The script solicits user input to return query results.